followcrom/tech257-sparta-app/README.md

 ## Run Script on new Image

-As the new image is a copy of the original VM, it already has the **nginx server** installed and node modules, so we can trim our deploy script a little.
+As the new image is a copy of the original VM, it already has **nginx server** and all the dependences installed, so we can trim our deploy script a little.

-**Note** As we are creating the new VM from an image built for the one we buit with user Data, the app itself is in a different directory: **/repo/app**.

 Here is the reduced User Data: